What If Trees Didn’t Exist? | Tumble Episode

 How Does Vision Work? | Tumble Episode

 How does vision work?
 That’s what Junie wants to know.
 And is it possible to create vision for people who don’t see?
 We’ll dive into the mysteries of how we see with Lucas Nadolskis, a scientist who became blind when he was five.
 Lucas is studying how vision works in the brain to understand if it’s possible to see without using your eyes!
 Intrigued?
-Listen in to find out more of the mysteries behind the science of vision!
-MEET OUR FEATURED EXPERT: Neurologist Lucas Nadolskis,
+Listen in to find out more of the mysteries behind the science of vision! 🎧 Listen to the Episode Neurologist Lucas Nadolskis,